lucylow/Covid_Control/README.md

 - Data and model is free, assiesbsle, and on open source platform github -Interested in the shared sucess of all teams

+The Challenge’s open platform will enable increased and higher-quality data, accurate predictions, stronger regional intervention plans, and continual improvement as new interventions such as vaccinations and treatments become available.
+It will provide a platform for shared human and machine creativity and problem-solving, and ultimately a tool for future humanitarian crises.

+Join us in building a collaborative AI for Good ecosystem that fosters innovative, evidence-based decision-making to combat COVID-19 and future emergencies.

 **Consistency**